 Unfortunately, the Linux binary of SoF2MP only works for v1.03 servers.
 The extra libraries v1.00 servers use won't run on ExaGear.
 For v1.00 you can still emulate the Windows version, albeit a little bit slower, but works perfectly nevertheless.

-There you have it.
 If you want a cheap dedicated SoF2 server, that draws little power and want to get more into the world of Linux, this may be something for you.